mattmcmanus/node-helmsman/README.md

 helmsman().parse();
 ```

-Want to add custom help before the generated help?
+Want to append in additional help messaging or modify the arguments that are parsed?

 ```javascript
 #!/usr/bin/env node